single-spa/single-spa/docs/root-application.md

 - `pushState` or `replaceState` is called
 - [`triggerAppChange`](/docs/single-spa-api.md#triggerappchange) api is called on single-spa

-## Two chapps simultaneously??
+## Two child applications simultaneously??
 Yep, it's possible.
 And it's actually not that scary if you do it right.
 And once you do, it's really really powerful.
-One approach to do it is to designate one `<div id="main-content">` for the main content and then have other divs for navbars, menus, etc. Then choose to have only one main content application chapp at a time, but many navbar/menu chapps active simultaneously.
+One approach to do it is to designate one `<div id="main-content">` for the main content and then have other divs for navbars, menus, etc. Then choose to have only one main content application child application at a time, but many navbar/menu child application active simultaneously.
 Content applications would put their html into `#main-content`, and then clear out all DOM elements from that div when unmounting.